10 Great Guest Posts We're Thankful For

 CasilioCasilio: An Adaptive, Multitasking “CRISPR-OS”

-In this post, Albert Cheng and Mark Wanner from the Jackson Laboratory for Genomic Medicine describe Casilio, a system that uses modular RNA binding proteins, dCas9, and a modified gRNA to direct a variety of customizable functions to your DNA sequence of interest.
+In this post, Albert Cheng and Mark Wanner from the Jackson Laboratory for Genomic Medicine described Casilio, a system that uses modular RNA binding proteins, dCas9, and a modified gRNA to direct a variety of customizable functions to your DNA sequence of interest.
 Potential applications of the system include activation and repression of your target gene, activation and repression of different genes in a single cell, and localization of a fluorescent signal to your target gene.
 Read this post to find out more about how the Casilio system works and how you can customize it for your experimental needs.
+Note: Casilio is no longer available through Addgene.

 Thanks again to all of our fantastic depositors and guest writers.
 Your contributions make Addgene and the Addgene Blog useful resources for the biological research community!